FlowFuse/website/src/blog/2024/06/using-node-red-as-an-etl-tool.md

 2. Drag a Split node onto the canvas.
 3. Drag a Change node onto the canvas and Set `msg.payload.full_name` to `payload.first_name & " " & payload.last_name` as the JSONata expression, this JSONata expression will concat the firstname and lastname properties, then delete unnecessary properties like `first_name` and `last_name`.
 4. Drag a Join node onto the canvas.
-5. Connect the output of Link-in node to the input of Split node, then split node output to the input of join node.
+5. Connect the output of the Link-in node to the input of the Split node, then the Split node output to the input of the Join node.

 Up to this point, we've established a flow that creates a new property in customer data objects called 'full_name' and subsequently removes any unnecessary properties.
 In summary, we've cleaned the data according to our needs.